cliffhall/in-app-pro-shop/README.md

 Work in progress.

 ## Goal
-In-App Pro Shop aims to help Ethereum developers to easily support in-app purchases, freeing them to focus their energies on creating a better product for their users.
+In-App Pro Shop aims to help Ethereum developers easily support in-app purchases, freeing them to focus their energies on creating a better product for their users.